A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 -

-A noticeably swollen nail wall: Swelling is a clear sign of inflammation and can impair the mobility of the finger or toe.
+A noticeably swollen nail fold: Swelling is a clear sign of inflammation and can impair the mobility of the finger or toe.

 -